8. Local Markets

 Clicking the entry will open the following buffer.
 This is where you will be able to see existing ads and post your own:

 Companies trading on Local Markets have a rating which signals to other parties how likely they are to uphold their end of a deal.
 Companies are Unrated (“U” symbol) by default; a rating can be obtained by acquiring a PRO license.
-Once a company is rated, its rating status will be Pending (“P” symbol).
-Abiding by contracts will result in a higher rating, breaching contracts will lower it.
+Once apa comny is rated, its rating status will be Pending (“P” symbol).
+Abiding by contracts will result in a higher rating, breaching contracts will lower it, with more valuable contracts having a larger impact.
 Ratings go from F (worst) to A (best).

 A company’s rating can be seen using the